915-Lab/Coding-Skills-Evaluation/codingSkillsEvaluation/input/python_tutorial_main_sections_only1.md

 field of a given width by padding it with spaces on the left.
 There are similar methods [`str.ljust()`](../library/stdtypes.html#str.ljust "str.ljust") and [`str.center()`](../library/stdtypes.html#str.center "str.center").
 These methods do not write anything, they just return a new string.
-If the input string is too long, they donât truncate it, but return it unchanged; this will mess up your column lay\-out but thatâs usually better than the alternative, which would be lying about a value.
+If the input string is too long, they don’t truncate it, but return it unchanged; this will mess up your column lay\-out but that’s usually better than the alternative, which would be lying about a value.
 (If you really want truncation you can always add a slice operation, as in `x.ljust(n)[:n]`.)